hhiroshell/kustomize-go-exec-plugin/README.md

 Kustomize Go Exec Plugin
 ===
-Sample kustomize exec plugins written in Go.
+Sample Kustomize exec plugins written in Go.

 Kustomize supports two types of plugins (Go / Exec), but the Go plugin is "[very annoying](https://github.com/kubernetes-sigs/kustomize/issues/3574)" because it is realized using the Go plugin system.
 This repository is trying to write some Kustomize exec plugins in Go.